Vivianwcao/B2B-Invoice-Submission-Analytics-Pipelines/README.md

 ### Business Results
 * **Direct Sales Enablement:** Every morning, the business owner and sales team use QuickSight refreshes to review manual entry habits.
 They use this data to contact suppliers, show them how much payroll is wasted on manual entry, and pitch them on switching to EMI's automated service.

-* **Quantified Cash Flow Acceleration:** The analytics proved that EMI's automation significantly cuts approval lag times and lowers dispute rates, showing suppliers that automation helps them get paid faster.
+* **Reduced Approval and Payment Delays:** The analytics proved that EMI's automation significantly cuts approval lag times and lowers dispute rates, showing suppliers that automation helps them get paid faster.

 * **User Level Habit Tracking:** Pulling creator names and emails from API payloads allows sales to isolate manual entry habits down to individual supplier employees, providing concrete figures during client calls.